simplefoc/Arduino-FOC-drivers/src/comms/streams/README.md

-# PacketCommander & Streams IO
+# PacketCommander & Packet IO

+Our packet based IO classes based on the SimpleFOC registers are a more flexible and powerful way to interact with your SimpleFOC code from the outside.

+They are supported by our Python API [PySimpleFOC](https://github.com/simplefoc/pysimplefoc).

 ### PacketCommander